-There was a confluence of events, without which we would not have fast fashion and the multitude of problems that come with it:
+There was a confluence of events, without which we would not have fast fashion and its multitude of problems:

 - The industrial revolution

 - The invention of synthetic fabrics